E-Alharbi/TPO/README.md

              tool.GetKeywords().add(opts);
 ```

-In the above code, the tool will be run in different x’s values combinations.
+In the above code, the tool will be run using different x’s values combinations.
 For example, `java -jar tool x ag`

 ## 6. Output of optimised tool